jojozhuang/shoe-store-aspnet/README.md

 An online store website with responsive UI, built with ASP.NET MVC in C#.

 # Function
 This web application is an Admin content management system(CMS).
+The UI comes from [AdminLTE Control Panel Template](https://adminlte.io/).
 * Responsive UI for different screen size
 * Many flexible settings are provided, menu control, access control, etc.
 * Dynamic Access Control with Role and Permission Bindings